Beck (manga): Manga

-The original manga was written and illustrated by Harold Sakuishi and published by Kodansha in its shōnen manga magazine Monthly Shōnen Magazine from 1999 to its May 2008 issue (which was released on April 5).
-A special 77-page side-story was published in the October 2008 issue of Monthly Shōnen Magazine.
-It depicts the last day of Eddie Lee, a popular American rock musician and Ryusuke's friend.
-The 103 chapters (including the Eddie Lee special) were combined into 34 tankōbon volumes.
+Written and illustrated by Harold Sakuishi, Beck debuted in Kodansha's shōnen manga magazine Monthly Shōnen Magazine in its July 1999 issue.
+The series finished on June 6, 2008; a special 77-page side-story was published on September 6 of the same year, which depicts the last day of Eddie Lee, a popular American rock musician and Ryusuke's friend.
+The 103 chapters (including the Eddie Lee special) were collected by Kodansha in 34 tankōbon volumes, released from February 17, 2000, to October 17, 2008.
+The series has since been republished in different formats.
+A 17-volume edition was released from December 12, 2013, to August 12, 2014.
+A seven-volume edition that combines five of the original volumes into one was published on September 17, 2020.
+A 17-volume shinsōban edition was released between December 17, 2024, and August 12, 2025.

-The manga was licensed for an English-language release by Tokyopop.
-Tokyopop's German branch published the German-language version.
+The manga was licensed for an English-language release by Tokyopop, who began publishing it in July 2005.
 In January 2009, it was announced that Kodansha let all of Tokyopop's German licenses expire, thus including Beck.
 This subsequently led to Tokyopop's English license of Beck expiring as well.
-Only 12 volumes were published.
-In 2018, ComiXology began releasing the series digitally.
-They released the first fourteen volumes simultaneously on July 5.
-The series has also been released in French, Italian, Korean and Chinese, by Delcourt/Akata, Dynit, Haksan Culture Company and Tong Li Publishing respectively.
+Only 12 volumes were published by June 2008.
+In 2018, ComiXology began releasing the series digitally; the first fourteen volumes were released simultaneously on July 5.
+The last twelve were released on February 27, 2019.
+In August 2025, Kodansha USA announced that they will be publishing the manga in a 2-in-1 omnibus edition, scheduled to begin in fall 2026.

 Anime

-The 26-episode anime television series was titled Beck: Mongolian Chop Squad, after the subtitle used by the band in the series in the United States, and aired on Japan's TV Tokyo from October 2004 to March 2005.
+A 26-episode anime television adaptation, titled Beck: Mongolian Chop Squad after the subtitle used by the band in the manga in the United States, aired on Japan's TV Tokyo from October 2004 to March 2005.
 It was directed by Osamu Kobayashi, animated by Madhouse and produced by Takeshi Shukuri and Yoshimi Nakajima.

-The anime has been dubbed and broadcast on TV networks in North America, France, Italy, Philippines and Thailand.